-The Photography of Brad Hill The Region - And Our Expedition At A Glance.
+The Region - And Our Expedition At A Glance.
 The portion of the British Columbia mainland coast that stretches from Rivers Inlet in the south to the Skeena River in the north is often referred to as "The Great Bear Rainforest".
 At over 64,000 square kilometers (25,000 sq. mi.) it is the largest tract of temperate coastal rainforest left on planet Earth.
 Here the coastal mountains meet the Pacific Ocean - the area is cut by hundreds of steep-sided inlets/fjords and there are countless islands.
 The more inland portions of the Great Bear Rainforest (AKA the "Inner Great Bear") are characterized by thick forests cut by steep-sided inlets - here forest literally meets salt water!
 Another characteristic feature is the presence of wide, fertile estuaries where inland rivers and streams drain into the inlets and fjords.
 These estuaries are wildlife viewing and wildlife photography hotspots!

 The portions of the Great Bear Rainforest more directly facing the Pacific Ocean (AKA the "Outer Great Bear") are more wind- and "sea-swept" and include many islands and islets with more stunted tree growth and are generally more open than the forest of the Inner Great Bear.
 Many portions of the shoreline even have long, sandy beaches!

 Both faces of the Great Bear - the Inner and Outer - are true wilderness and stunningly beautiful!
 They are rarely visited by humans.
-And both faces share many fascinating wildlife species, including Grizzly Bears, Black (and Spirit) Bears, coastal Gray Wolves, Wolverines, American Martens, Bald Eagles, Humpback Whales, Killer Whales, and Harbor Seals.
+And both faces share many fascinating wildlife species, including Grizzly Bears, Black (and Spirit) Bears, coastal Gray Wolves, Wolverines, American Martens, Bald Eagles, Humpback Whales, Killer Whales, and Harbour Seals.
 The Outer Great Bear adds even more species to this strong list - here Steller Sea Lions, Sea Otters, additional whale species (such as Fin Whales), and many species of waterfowl and seabirds are more commonly seen, adding even more faunal diversity to our adventure!

 The southern portion of the Inner Great Bear has generally the same assemblage of wildlife species as the more northern regions.
-However our intended route provides us with the opportunity (if weather conditions and the sea state permits) to explore portions of the Outer Great Bear as well (see the accompanying map).
-This gives us a greater chance of seeing and photographing coastal Gray Wolves, Sea Otters, Steller Sea Lions and Fin Whales than on
+However both of our possible routes provide us with opportunities (if weather conditions and the sea state permits) to explore portions of the Outer Great Bear as well (see the accompanying map that outlines two options for our route).
+This gives us a greater chance of seeing and photographing coastal Gray Wolves, Sea Otters,